XYOracleNetwork-v1/web-developer.xyo.network-react/docs/scsc.md

 We recommend testing after any revisions you make to contracts.

-## Developer Guide

-Developers should conform to git flow workflow.
-Additionally, we should try to make sure every commit builds.
-Commit messages should be meaningful serve as a meta history for the repository.
-Please squash meaningless commits before submitting a pull-request.

-### License

-MIT

-### Credits

 Package developed using [ZeppelinOS](https://zeppelinos.org/)

 <p align="center">Made with  ❤️  by [<b>XY - The Persistent Company</b>] (https://xy.company)</p>